Hallelujah Hope

 About This Song

-An introspective folk hymn that leans calm and subdued, built on warm acoustic textures and a smooth, lightly swaying groove.
+This is this is the only song that was brought in by co-producer Micah Von already written.
+Vian usually starts many of the songs but this one struck him so deeply that he included it on the album.
 The track blends campfire warmth reminiscent of The Lumineers with Sufjan Stevens–style hushed intimacy.
 Lyrically, it lifts love, acceptance, and hope as antidotes to division, inviting listeners to sing along and exhale.

 Musical Style